nexpy/nexpy/doc/source/pythonshell.rst

 Note that the plot method uses the NeXus attributes within the groups to determine automatically which NXfield is the signal, what its rank and dimensions are, and which NXfields define the plottable axes.
 The same command will work for one-dimensional or two-dimensional data.
-Using the GUI (see next section), you can plot higher-dimensional data as well.
+If you plot higher-dimensional data, the top two-dimensional slice is plotted.
+Alternative two-dimensional slices can be specified using slice indices on the NXdata group.

 If the data is one-dimensional, it is possible to overplot more than one data set using 'over=True'.
 By default, each plot has a new color, but conventional